Bankruptcy vs. default: Which route is best for you?

 Key takeaways

-• Filing for bankruptcy, on the other hand, is a legal process that involves listing your debts and assets and finding a way to resolve the debts.
+- Filing for bankruptcy, on the other hand, is a legal process that involves listing your debts and assets and finding a way to resolve the debts.

 Walking away from your debt, also known as defaulting, could seem like your best option if you’re struggling to keep up with bills.
-However, walking away from debt won’t solve all of your problems; the lender can still try to sue you for the remaining amount or sell the loan to a collection agency.
+However, walking away from debt won’t solve all of your problems.
+Your lender can still try to sue you for the remaining amount or sell the loan to a collection agency.
 If you want to wipe the slate clean, bankruptcy could be a viable alternative.

 Should I declare bankruptcy or walk away from my debt?

-When deciding which route makes the most sense financially and personally consider that defaulting on a loan and filing for bankruptcy are not opposite choices.
+When deciding which route makes the most sense financially and personally, consider that defaulting on a loan and filing for bankruptcy are not opposite choices.
 In fact, Jay Fleischman of Money Wise Law recommends defaulting on a loan before filing for bankruptcy.

 If you default, filing for bankruptcy can protect your assets from being seized by creditors.
 It can also protect you from having future wages or an inheritance garnished.
-“Bankruptcy is useful not only for protecting what you have but also for protecting your future,” Fleischman says.
+“Bankruptcy is useful not only for protecting what you have, but also for protecting your future,” Fleischman says.

-But before you consider either, allow yourself the time to work on improving your financial situation.
+Before you consider either, allow yourself the time to work on improving your financial situation.

 Debt is sold to a collection agency